auth0/docs/articles/monitoring/how-to-monitor-auth0.md

 ---
+title: Monitor Auth0
-description: How to use monitoring with an Auth0 account.
+description: How to monitor your Auth0 implementation and account, external services, and dedicated deployments.
 toc: true
 topics:
   - monitoring